ga4gh/data-repository-service-schemas/openapi/tags/UploadRequest.md

-# Upload Requests and Object Registration

-> **Optional Functionality**: Upload and object registration are optional DRS extensions.
+> Upload and object registration are optional DRS extensions.
 Clients should check `/service-info` for `uploadRequestSupported` and `objectRegistrationSupported` before attempting to use these endpoints.

-The DRS upload and object registration endpoints allows clients to negotiate with servers on mutually convenient storage backends and then register uploads as DRS objects through a three-phase workflow:
+The DRS upload and object registration endpoints allow clients to negotiate with servers on mutually convenient storage backends and then register uploads as DRS objects.
+The expected flow has three phases:

-1. **Request Upload URLs**: POST `/upload-request` with file metadata to receive upload methods and credentials
+1. Request the upload locations by sending the file metadata to `/upload-request`, which returns the available upload methods and credentials.
-2. **Upload Files**: Use returned URLs and credentials to upload files to storage using storage provider specific upload mechanisms.
-DRS is not involved in this step at all, DRS simply enables clients and servers to agree on a mutually convenient storage service.
+2. Upload the files to storage using those URLs and credentials and the storage provider's own upload mechanisms.
+DRS is not involved in this step at all; it simply enables clients and servers to agree on a mutually convenient storage service.
-3. **Register Objects**: POST `/objects/register` to register DRS objects with the server
+3. Register the uploaded files as DRS objects by sending them to `/objects/register`.

 This approach separates storage service and credential negotiation from file transfer and object registration, supporting a vendor-neutral means of sharing data in a DRS network.

+This three-phase exchange is the expected flow, but the specification does not preclude others.
+Because both the request and the response carry a structured `upload_methods` field, with method-specific `upload_details`, clients and servers can negotiate other arrangements, for example a server performing a copy from a client-supplied location rather than the client uploading.
+Such alternative flows, and the shape and contents of `upload_details`, are deliberately left undefined here so the protocol can accommodate future data transfer patterns.

 The `/objects/register` endpoint can be used independently to register existing data without using the `/upload-request` endpoint, and servers can choose to only support object registration and not uploads by setting the `uploadRequestSupported` and `objectRegistrationSupported` flags appropriately in `/service-info`.